-Memorials were accepted for Frank and Manice Rogers consisting of an Eternal Light, large print hymnals, Altar flood lights and Paraments.
+Memorials were accepted for Frank and Manice Rogers consisting of an Eternal Light, large print hymnals, altar floodlights and paraments.

-1983 - The new addition was completed.
+The new Sunday school and fellowship hall addition was completed.
 On May 15, 1983, a special day of dedication was held at the church.
-Rev William Horner, who served as pastor from 1973 - 1982 spoke at the morning worship service.
-Batavia Dist.
-Supt.
-John Brewster dedicated the recently completed church and addition housing five classrooms, a new dining room and an enlarged and remodeled kitchen.

-The classrooms were dedicated in honor of Ethel Phipps, William Truesdell, Ruth Robinson, Mina Bigalow, Myra Wakeman, Rena Israel and Lucille Schurr in recognition of their accomplishments in the church school program.
+Rev. William Horner, who served as pastor from 1973-1982, spoke at the morning worship service.
+Batavia District Superintendent, John Brewster, dedicated the recently completed church and addition, housing five classrooms, a new dining room and an enlarged remodeled kitchen.
+The classrooms were dedicated in honor of Ethel Phipps, William

-The dining hall was dedicated in honor of Rev Horner, Pastor Emeritus of Lincoln Memorial UMC of Buffalo, who played a large part in the building project.

-The events were coordinated by Pastor Burton Smith and Co-Chairpersons Jean Smith, wife of the pastor and Donald Schultz.
+Truesdell, Ruth Robinson, Mina Bigalow, Myra Wakeman, Rena Israel and Lucille Schurr in recognition of their accomplishments in the church school program.
+The dining hall was dedicated in honor of Rev. Horner, Pastor Emeritus of Lincoln Memorial UMC of Buffalo, who played a large part in the building project.
+Pastor Burton Smith and Co-Chairpersons Jean Smith, wife of the pastor and Donald Schultz, coordinated the events.